sonic-net/sonic-mgmt/docs/testplan/PMON-Services-Daemons-test-plan.md

    - /usr/share/sonic/platform/pmon_daemon_control.json
    - /etc/supervisor/conf.d/supervisord.conf
 3. check the expected data status for the daemon if it's running as expected
+4. check any db data gets cleared and the daemon stops when any exit signal is received

 ## Testbed
 The test will run on the all testbeds.